 The following buses stop near the National Maritime Museum and the Queen's House: 129, 177, 180, 188, 286, 386 and N1.

 The following buses stop near Cutty Sark: 129, 177, 180, 188, 199 and 386.

 The following buses stop near the Royal Observatory Greenwich and Peter Harrison Planetarium: 53, 54, 202 and 380.

-MBNA Thames Clippers are the fastest and most frequent river transport services, with departures from all major London piers every 20 minutes.
+The fastest and most frequent river transport services, Uber Boat by Thames Clippers depart from all major London piers every 20 minutes.
 Your journey time is 45 minutes from London Eye Pier, 25 minutes from London Bridge Pier or 20 minutes from Tower Pier.

-Greenwich is on the National Cycle Network.
+Greenwich is ideally located on the National Cycle Network.
 It can be reached by traffic-free routes that run through parks and alongside the rivers Thames, Lea and Ravensbourne.

 Cycle racks are provided in the National Maritime Museum car park in Park Row, and there are cycle paths in Greenwich Park for access to the Royal Observatory.